 As such, if you’re waiting a long time, not getting any helpful information from your budtender, and are treated like more of a nuisance than a customer, I wouldn’t tip anything.

-There is no reason to reward those who put forth zero effort when others are doing their damndest to help you out.
+There is no reason to reward those who put forth zero effort when others are doing their damnedest to help you out.

-If your budtender is spending time with you, educating you, letting you smell product if in a deli-style state, and is generally creating a positive experience, look to drop a $5 or $10 tip jar if buying anything more than a quick pre-roll.
+If your budtender is spending time with you, educating you, letting you smell product if it’s in a deli-style state, and generally creating a positive experience, consider dropping a $5 or $10 tip jar if buying anything more than a quick pre-roll.

 If you’re a baller buying entire ounces, $20 would be more appropriate.
 If you’re going through a rough patch and can’t afford it, no sweat, you can get ’em next time.
 We all hit rough patches sometimes.
 There’s no shame there if that’s honestly your situation.